gongyingqiu/XGBoost_App/README.md

 ## Summary

 This App is designed to build and visualise XGBoost non-linear models without coding.
-It is built under R Shiny and allows user to pre-process the data, build, visualise and compare different XGBoost models easily.
+It is built under R Shiny and allows user to pre-process data, build, visualise and compare different XGBoost models easily.
 This is especially useful if you are using Emblem given the similar setup for visualisation

 Example data used are from [https://www.kaggle.com/code/floser/glm-neural-nets-and-xgboost-for-insurance-pricing/notebook](https://www.kaggle.com/code/floser/glm-neural-nets-and-xgboost-for-insurance-pricing/notebook)